 float to double

 Though a floating point number can store larger numbers than an integer, precision could still be lost when converting an int to a long or a float, or from a long to a double.
-Because of the way floating point numbers are stored, the least significant bits could can be lost in the conversion.
+Because of the way floating point numbers are stored, the least significant bits can be lost in the conversion.
 Converting from the smaller integral types such as a short to a floating point type, or a conversion from an int to a double will not result in a loss of precision.

 Going in the opposite direction from a larger type to a smaller type requires explicit casting.
 Though there must be explicit casting, the use of explicit casting does not prevent either the production of an incorrect truncated value or the loss of precision (from floating-point) in the conversion.
 A long containing a value not representable in int will yield an incorrect value when explicitly downcast to an int.
 Data can be lost when a float is explicitly downcast to an int.